-I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the tenant was deemed served with the 10 Day Notice on February 5, 2019, three days after it was placed in the mailbox or mail slot.
+I have reviewed all documentary evidence and in accordance with section 88 of the Act, I find that the tenant was duly served with the 10 Day Notice on July 2, 2019.

 Section 46 (4) of the Act states that, within five days of a tenant receiving the 10 Day Notice, the tenant may either pay the rent or dispute the 10 Day Notice.